 The species is well established in cultivation following the dispersal of large numbers of seeds to botanical gardens all over the world in the early 1900s and is sometimes used as a garden and ornamental plant.

 However, in its native habitat, the species is extremely threatened.
-Hawaii’s dry forests have decreased by almost 90% of and 10% of Hawaii’s native plants from these forests have already been lost to extinction.
+Hawaii’s dry forests have decreased by almost 90% and 10% of Hawaii’s native plants from these forests have already been lost to extinction.

 Today, only four individual cotton trees grow in the remaining dry forest, near the lava fields at Pu’u Wa’awa’a and Kaupulehu in the North Kona district.